eolver/deploy-terraform-in-azure/README.md

 Download terraform from [Terraform website](https://www.terraform.io/downloads.html) for the required platform.
 In my case Windows.
 Create directory C:\Windows\Program Files\terraform copy the terraform.exe into the folder

+to allow terraform to be recognised from any directory in the cmd window add terraform directy as a system variable.
+This will allow you to run terraform without having to change the directory path of the shell everytime. to do this follow the steps below.

+System > Advanced system settings > Enviroment variables

+Create a new system variable pointing to the directy path to the terraform folder eg C:\Program Files\terraform. name the variable terraform.

 ### Create Terraform Files